MarketSquare/webdrivermanager/README.rst

     * code cleanups.
     * Can override platform bitness detection.
 Usefull if downloading binaries for other platforms.
     * Can override link creation.
 Usefull if downloading binaries for other platforms.
+* 0.7.2
+    * Fixed a bug in windows checking if binary exists and if it did not, it threw unhandled exception resulting in crash

 License
 -------